 Narwhals are preyed upon by polar bears and walruses if they get trapped by shifting ice.
-Off shore they are attacked by orcas, to whom they are also related.
+Off shore they are attacked by killer whales (also known as orcas), to whom they are also related.
 In the summer, narwhals are also hunted by Inuits using kayaks and spears.

 What You Can Do to Help

 One way you can help is to get involved with the Whale and Dolphin Conservation Society.